-There are a few foods I love so much that I could eat them every single day, and pizza makes the cut.
+There are two foods I love so much that I could eat them every single day.
+They include peanut butter and pizza.

 Toppings make an occasional appearance, but lots of times I am more than content with a classic margarita pizza maybe with the addition of roasted tomatoes, basil and other fresh herbs.

 Why Grilled Pizza is the Best

-Restaurant-quality crust is a sure thing with grilled pizza.
-Better than any other method for home cooks.
+Restaurant-quality crust is a sure thing with grilled pizza because the grill is hotter than the oven.

 - Prep Time: 2-1/2 hours

 1/2 teaspoon granulated sugar

 1 teaspoon olive oil plus more for oiling bowl